anandu06dev/ng4StarterKit/README.md

 };
 ```

-The Translater/Mapper Pattern is used by the Repository to ensure the right model schema.
+The Mapper pattern is associated with the Repository pattern to elaborate the domain model schema.

 **» REST, HATEOAS and the Data Mapper**<br/>